Updated on July 8, 2019

 - Canang Sari: the usual floral offerings are mandatory every time they pray, so they are everywhere.
 They are basically a container made with banana leaves, ideally braiding, actually stapling, where flowers, incense and food are placed.
 Depending on the type of flowers and their position, it will be dedicated to one or another Hindu deity.
 Once praying is done, the offering becomes worthless, so it is not collected, no problem if they are destroyed, trampled or eaten by an animal.

 - Floral Mandalas, circles representing the cosmos, are my favorite ornaments.
-It’s impressing how elaborate what they are, especially considering that only last a few hours or days until they are replaced.
+It’s impressing how elaborate they are, especially considering that only last a few hours or days until they are replaced.

 - Probably you did not know, but those so cool plates sold in decoration stores that consider themselves modern, made of many coloured reflective square tiles, are typical from here.
 When still were not fashionable in 2012, we bought a set of three in Ubud market by 5 €.
 Normally, in a Western country only the smallest plate already costs 5 €.
 In my opinion they are a great gift, but for those who go backpacking, note that they weighed 3 kilograms; I was carrying them no less than 2 weeks.